I Banks on You!

 Core banking systems often do not run in real-time.
 This is increasingly limiting as customers demand applications and services built around real-time offerings and capabilities.

-So just think about a time in future say 2023 or 2025, when AI-led Banking or processor that are capable of handling trillions of transaction in a second get accomplished, if you are still figuring to work on mainframes, chances are you may get replaced.
+So just think about a time in the future say 2023 or 2025, when AI-led Banking or processor that are capable of handling trillions of transactions in a second get accomplished, if you are still figuring to work on mainframes, chances are you may get replaced.
 So you still have time and solutions in all shapes and sizes, adopt one.

 If you are confused, we can certainly help you, we are just a call away to upgrade or integrate with your legacy banking system.

-Yes, Data is the new oil but are you using it?
+Yes, Data is the New Oil but are you Using it?

-80% of data is generally considered unstructured data and is left unused for decision making. – As per a 2018 report.
+80% of data is generally considered unstructured data and is left unused for decision-making. – As per a 2018 report.

 - A precursor to Fraud – If the individual has been spending in home currency and suddenly a transaction is made in another currency, it needs validation if it’s the owner of the card or the card has been stolen.
-Even sudden withdrawals by a person card when he usually goes cashless could signal a crime.
+Even sudden withdrawals by a person’s card when he usually goes cashless could signal a crime.
 Such cases would need validation and would help gain customer trust.